The landscape of backyard trampoline and trampoline park litigation may change in the coming years as regulations are reviewed.

 Trampoline Park Risks

-While trampoline parks and associated injuries have received a lot of attention in the United States, more severe cases in Canada surfaced earlier this year after a civil lawsuit filed by the family of a 46-year-old man who died after breaking his neck in a foam pit at Richmond’s Extreme Air Park, according to an investigation by North Shore News in Vancouver.
-A similar incident happened at another trampoline park in Canada a year prior, leaving a teenager paralyzed from the chest down.
+Recently, a civil lawsuit was filed by the family of a 46-year-old man who died after breaking his neck in a foam pit.
+A similar incident happened at another trampoline park, leaving a teenager paralyzed from the chest down.

-- Jumping off the trampoline instead of climbing off; and
+- Jumping off the trampoline instead of climbing off

-Information on trampoline-related injuries in Canada hasn’t been consistently gathered over the years, and underreporting is expected.
+Information on trampoline-related injuries across the country hasn’t been consistently gathered over the years, and underreporting is expected.
 However, between 1990 and 1998, trampoline injuries to children in Canada nearly quadrupled.
 In the latest data year available, 2003, nearly 700 hospital admissions for trampoline injuries were recorded that year in the Canadian Hospital Injury Reporting and Prevention Program database.

 According to a report by the Canadian Paediatric Society, the severity of trampoline-related injuries is increasing, as well.